Temple Hills–Marlow Heights Line: H12 Stops

-H13 Stops

 History

-Routes H11, H12, & H14 initially started off as streetcar lines in 1939 which operated under the Washington Marlboro & Annapolis Motor Lines Inc. (WM&A) between Federal Triangle in Downtown Washington DC and the Heather Hills Apartment Complex in Temple Hills, Maryland via Iverson Mall and the Marlow Heights Shopping Center.
+Routes H11, H12, & H14 initially started as streetcar lines in 1939 which operated under the Washington Marlboro & Annapolis Motor Lines Inc. (WM&A) between Federal Triangle in Downtown Washington DC and the Heather Hills Apartment Complex in Temple Hills, Maryland via Iverson Mall and the Marlow Heights Shopping Center.
 The line mostly operated along Pennsylvania Avenue, Independence Avenue, 7th Street, Branch Avenue, St. Barnabas Road, Temple Hill Road, and Fisher Road.
-Route H11 would make diversion from St. Barnabas Road to serve the Princeton Estates Apartment Complex in Marlow Heights.
+Route H11 would make a diversion from St. Barnabas Road to serve the Princeton Estates Apartment Complex in Marlow Heights.

-Routes H11 and H12 would operate weekly while the H14 would only operate during weekday peak-hours.
+Routes H11 and H12 would operate weekly while the H14 would only operate during weekday peak hours.
 All three routes were later converted into bus routes during the 1950s and eventually acquired by WMATA on February 4, 1973.

-1978 Changes

 On September 25, 1978, more than a year after the Potomac Avenue station opened, routes H11, H12, and H14 were all truncated to only operate between Potomac Avenue station and Temple Hills (Heather Hills Apartments), instead of operating to Federal Triangle in Downtown Washington DC.
 Service to Downtown was replaced by the Blue Line.